codejedi-ai/darcology-msmp/README.md

 The `level-name` property in `server.properties` is already set to `"world"` and should not be changed, as it refers to the container's internal folder name (`/minecraft/world`), regardless of what host folder you map to it.

-Mods and configuration files are copied from the `containers/minecraft/` folder during the Docker build process.
-To update mods or configs, modify files in the `containers/minecraft/` folder and rebuild the container.
+The minecraft server runs from the pre-mounted `containers/minecraft-server/` folder.
+To update mods or configs, modify files in the `containers/minecraft-server/` folder.

 ## First Run